sraja13/pointer-to-ct-icp/README.md

 ### Step 5: Finding Closest Point on Surface Mesh

 For each pointer tip position `d_k`:
-1. Iterate through all triangles in the CT mesh
+1. Query the triangle KD-tree (built once during mesh load) to shortlist nearby triangles
-2. For each triangle, compute the closest point on its surface using geometric projection
+2. For each candidate triangle, compute the closest point on its surface using geometric projection
 3. Select the point `c_k` with minimum Euclidean distance: `min ||d_k - c_k||`

-The closest point calculation uses barycentric coordinates and edge/vertex checks to handle cases where the closest point is on a vertex, edge, or interior of a triangle.
+The KD-tree leverages triangle centroids via `scipy.spatial.cKDTree` to avoid scanning the entire mesh, while the barycentric projection still handles vertex-, edge-, and interior-contact scenarios exactly.

 ### Step 6: Outputting Results